karimagnusson/kuzminki-play-demo/README.md

 # kuzminki-play-demo

-Kuzminki is feature-rich query builder and access library for PostgreSQL written in Scala.
+Kuzminki is a feature-rich query builder and access library for PostgreSQL.
 It focuses on productivity by providing readable transparent syntax and making Postgres features available through the API.

-kuzminki-play-demo is an example REST API using [kuzminki-ec](https://github.com/karimagnusson/kuzminki-ec) and [Play Framework](https://github.com/playframework/playframework).
+Among those features are support for Array and Jsonb fields, and streaming to and from the database.
+See full documentation at [https://kuzminki.info/](https://kuzminki.info/).

+kuzminki-play-demo is an example REST API using [kuzminki-ec](https://github.com/karimagnusson/kuzminki-ec) and [Play Framework](https://www.playframework.com/).
+Most of the example queries in this demo return rows as Play JSON.
+There are also examples where rows are returned from the database as a JSON string.
+Kuzminki has the ability to build complex JSON objects on the database using subqueries and return the result as a JSON string that can be returned directly to the client.
+Otherwise, the user will have to make multiple database requests and then build the JSON object from the results.

 This latest version uses Play 3.0.1 with [Pekko](https://pekko.apache.org/).
-To integrate [kuzminki-ec](https://github.com/karimagnusson/kuzminki-ec) as a module it uses [kuzminki-play](https://github.com/karimagnusson/kuzminki-play).
-This version has an added exmple of streaming. [kuzminki-ec](https://github.com/karimagnusson/kuzminki-ec) is agnostic and requires only Scala ExecutionContext.
+To use [Kuzminki](https://kuzminki.info/) with [Play](https://www.playframework.com/) as a module it uses [kuzminki-play](https://github.com/karimagnusson/kuzminki-play).
+It depends on [kuzminki-ec](https://github.com/karimagnusson/kuzminki-ec) which is an agnostic version and requires only Scala ExecutionContext.
 Support for Pekko streams is added with [kuzminki-pekko](https://github.com/karimagnusson/kuzminki-pekko).
+Kuzminki can also be used with Play 2.9

+You may also be interested in [io-path](https://github.com/karimagnusson/io-path).
+It is simple library for working with files and folders and comes with a Play module.

+Feel free to send me a DM on Twitter if you have any questions.

 Examples:
 - Select, insert, update, delete